kalvinhart/job-tracker/README.md

 Individual jobs can be viewed and updated or deleted.
 The user can also add the date and time of an appointment interview and edit/delete this as applicable.

+State management is handled with Redux Toolkit and the Context API handles the authentication state.

 All data is stored using Firebase Firestore.

 Authentication is handled with Firebase Authentication.